 It’s probably the very apex.
 There is no other area of food where people are willing to spend more money on ingredients, where you will find a master dedicating 50 years of their life to making the same 20 or 30 cuts of classic, very austere forms of sushi.
 There is perfectionism, a fetishism of respect for tradition and ingredients that a lot of chefs admire.

 That kind of dedication to excellence, especially when most people – the mass majority of people – really probably couldn’t tell at first exposure the difference between good sushi and totally great sushi is remarkable.
 It’s a perfectionism and a dedication to craft that is fascinating – especially to cooks and chefs.
 French chefs, Italian chefs, chefs from all over the world, we all look to Japan with fascination and awe.

 And Jiro is also an ex-Yakuza, so we wanted him physically fit enough to be able to kill large numbers of people in a short period of time.
 [Laughs]

-You can go back and enjoy some of Anthony Bourdain's work with No Reservations, streaming now at SBS On Demand:
+Enjoy some of Anthony Bourdain’s work now streaming at SBS On Demand.

 Feast on all 12 seasons of Anthony Bourdain: Parts Unknown:

 Readers seeking support and information about suicide prevention can